 I am a therapist, author, trainer and broadcaster and have been working in the field of eating disorders for many years.
 I am Emeritus Professor of Counselling at the University of Hertfordshire, a member of UKCP and a Fellow of the British Association for Counselling and Psychotherapy.

 How I work

 I trained first as a counsellor and then as a psychotherapist and now work in an integrative way using elements from psychoanalytic, humanistic and cognitive practices.

-I offer evidence based, innovative, time limited treatment for people with disordered eating in St Albans, Herts.
-I can work with you whether you are anorexic, bulimic or a compulsive eater and whether or not you have been formally diagnosed.
+I offer evidence based, innovative, time limited treatment for people with disordered eating.
+I can work with you if you are anorexic, bulimic or a compulsive eater or if you have other types of disordered eating, whether or not you have been formally diagnosed.
 I also work with people who are distressed by their body image and have poor self esteem.
 I only work with clients over 18 years old.

 What I can offer you